 Contributed Modules: Most projects have at least a few dozen contributed modules, and on an average there are 2-3 updates released per month for these modules.
 Complex sites will have additional modules and accordingly, possibly extra update releases.

 So effectively, there are at least a few updates available every month for each site.

 How much effort it is to apply these updates?

 In our experience, for most sites which are kept updated on regular basis, there is about 1-2 hours of effort, if you follow due diligence and do not skip any of the 10 steps for updates, as outlined above.

 Can I do my own updates?

 All information on updates is available online and you can certainly do this yourself, if you are so inclined.
-Do want to remind you the philosophical statement we started with “Time is Money”, if you do not do this for living, it will for sure take you longer than for your Drupal expert.
+I do want to remind you of the philosophical statement we started with: “Time is Money.”
+If you do not do this for a living, it will certainly take you longer than it would for your Drupal expert.
 And if you break the site, you might end up paying more in long run.